 Robert Icke decided to become a playwright and director after he had been torn away from his PlayStation by his father as a teenager and saw a performance of Richard III, with Kenneth Branagh in the title role.
-Now – only 30 years old – he is regarded as a great young talent in British theatre.
-For some time now, he has been an associate director at the Almeida in London, the famous theatre that used to be led by Pierre Audi before he came to Amsterdam.
+Now – only 34 years old – he is regarded as a great young talent in British theatre.
+From 2013 until 2019 he was an associate director at the Almeida in London, the famous theatre that used to be led by Pierre Audi before he came to Amsterdam.

 Icke’s debut at the Almeida was an adaptation of George Orwell’s dystopian future novel 1984, which he transformed into an uneasy, contemporary story about surveillance and mind manipulation.
 Over the past years, he made his name with sensational adaptations and the directing of various classical repertory plays.